Being a pet parent to a cat or a dog is not something to take lightly. They need care just as much as children do.

 We live in an age of constant information so there is no excuse for not knowing everything there is to know about heartworms.
 Understanding and knowing the facts from the myths is a good place to start and with the Internet providing us with knowledge at our fingertips, there is no reason we shouldn't get educated about this deadly parasite that can attack our pets.

 Understanding That Heartworm Exists Everywhere

-When getting educated, you should know that heartworms exists everywhere.
+When getting educated, you should know that heartworms exist everywhere.
 At least in the lower 48 states.
 There is a myth that dogs and cats only get heartworm in certain areas of the United States.
 However, this is a major myth because although this parasite is more common in the Southeastern part of the United States as well as along the Mississippi River, there have been known cases in all of the lower 48 states within the past 17 years.

 Knowing That Heartworms Are Carried by Mosquitoes

 You can thank the mosquitoes for the increase in heartworm since they are carriers of them.
 The larvae from the heartworm are spread through the bloodstream.
-Once a mosquito bites your pet, the heartworm is transmitted from the mosquito to your pet's veins and live in their hearts and arteries.
+Once a mosquito bites your pet, the heartworm is transmitted from the mosquito to your pet's veins and lives in their hearts and arteries.
 If left untreated, they can cause permanent damage or kill your furkids.